Train categories in Europe: Croatia

-There are several different ranks of passenger trains operating inside Croatia by HŽ Putnički prijevoz (Croatian Railways' sub-division responsible for passenger transport), as follows.
+There are several different ranks of passenger trains operating inside Croatia by HŽ Putnički prijevoz.

 Since a large number of fast, semi fast, regional and local trains have commuter-oriented schedules, they often offer passengers daily migration to the large city areas from more distant towns and settlements – between 50 and 100 km – and vice versa.
 This can, for example, refer to the railway connection of the Central Croatia's wider region with Zagreb metropolitan area.